tonghuikang/blog/_posts/2025-08-03-use-everything-to-verify.md

 Someone sought comments on their resume in a [forum](https://www.reddit.com/r/EngineeringResumes/comments/1mbzxsf/student_this_resume_got_me_10_interviews_and_1/).
 The request got some replies.

 However, the comments are not complete.
-Not everything is nitpicked [^3].
+Not everything is criticized in detail [^3].

 [^3]: For example - I would nitpick "treatment efficiency of 15%" is ambiguous.
 When reading resumes, I read the first bullet point of the topmost experience.
 I have general comments [here](https://blog.huikang.dev/2022/10/17/resume-advice.html).